- Created in Skin Conditions

 Hives are itchy, irritating, and sometimes painful welts or bumps that develop on the skin, seemingly at random.
 They’re typically red, vary in size, pattern, and severity, and resemble a rash.
 Hives are also known as urticaria and affect nearly 20% of the human population worldwide at some point in their lives.

-While hives are extremely common, the exact cause of it is unknown.
+While hives are extremely common, the exact cause of them is unknown.
 For some people, it seems to come and go without warning or notice.
 For others, however, there are definite triggers that activate hives in your skin, which then go away.
 Some of the known triggers of hives include:

 - Foods that you’re allergic to